 // shared fields int level [n] = { 0,0,...,0 }; int victim [n]; // lock algorithm void lock(int id) { for (int l = 1; l < n; l++) { level[id] = l; victim[l] = id; while ((∃k != id) (level[k] >= l && victim[l] == id)) { // spin-wait } } // lock acquired, safely access shared resources now } // call after critical section ends void unlock(int id) { level[id] = 0; }

 Assume an arbitrary thread.
 It is sufficient to show that the thread can advance from some arbitrary level i to level i+1 in the filter lock in finite time.
-In a fully formal proof, the following reasoning would roughly correspond to the induction step (a formal proof would perform induction over the number of levels in the lock).
+In a fully formal proof, the following reasoning would roughly correspond to the induction step (in an induction over the number of levels in the lock).
 We proceed by case distinction:

 - Either, a new thread reaches level i and sets the victim to itself.
 Thus, our thread can advance (consider the while-condition of the filter lock) and will do so eventually due to the progress assumption.